-Prepared by

-1 2 Name Congregation

-For

-For the Period to

-A. COMPENSATION

-The congregation will provide the following annual compensation:

-B. PENSION AND OTHER BENEFITS

-The congregation will sponsor the deacon in the Pension and Other Benefits Program of the Evangelical Lutheran Church in America, which provides retirement, disability, survivor, and medical-dental coverage.
-(Sponsorship will include medical-dental coverage for the individual's spouse and children unless they have other employer-provided group medical insurance coverage and the individual consents to waiving medical-dental coverage for them under the ELCA Pension and Other Benefits Program.)

-1. ELCA Pension at% 6 of defined compensation \$ 2.
-ELCA Medical and Dental Insurance (check one below): □Member only □Member and Children □Coverage Waived □Member and spouse □Member, spouse & children 3.
-Other Insurance or benefits: \$ \$ C. EXPEN The con a. llowing expenses related to this m ninistry: \$ b. b.
-Other professional expenses \$ \$ c.
-Expenses for official meetings of the synod, as reimbursed \$ d. d.
+Pre pared by Name Congregation For • For the Peri odto A. ENSATION gregation will provide the following annual compensation: ¢ THE COI gregation win provide the following annual compensation. Φ which provides retirement, disability, survivor, and medical-dental conformation for the individual's spouse and children unless they have other en ON AND OTHER BENEFITS gregation will sponsor the deacon in the Pension and Other Benefits Program of the Evangelical Ludrovides retirement, disability, survivor, and medical-dental coverage.
+(Sponsorship will include individual's spouse and children unless they have other employer-provided group medical invidual consents to waiving medical-dental coverage for them under the ELCA Pension and Other in the second contents of the program of the ELCA Pension and Other in the ELCA Pensio medical-dental coverage nsurance coverage and 1.
+ELCA Pension at% of defined compensation \$ 2.
+ELCA Medical and Dental Insurance (check one below): ☐Member only ☐Member and Children ☐Coverage Waived ☐Member and spouse ☐Member, spouse & children 3.
+Other Insurance or benefits: \$ \$ C. EXPENT The cor SSES gregation will provide for the following expenses related to this ministry: a.
+Automobile and travel allowance \$ b.
+Other professional expenses \$ c.
+Expenses for official meetings of the synod, as reimbursed \$ d.
 Continuing education (\$1000 recommended; minimum \$700 from calling source) \$ e.
-Other\$ \$ f.
-Pay the moving expenses to thi s field of service as follows

-D. AGREEMENT

-- 1. Vacation time of \\\\\\ days per year, including \\\\\\ Sundays - 2.
-Paid sabbatical leave of \\\\\ months after each four years of service in the same ministry setting. - 3.
-Continuing education time of \\\\\\ weeks per year (recommended minimum of two weeks per year that may be accumulated up to three years, as reflected in a continuing-education agreement developed by the deacon and congregation council) - 4.
-Participation in a First-Call Theological Education Program, where applicable - 5.
-Ongoing care through a Mutual Ministry Committee - 6.
-Up to two months of continued salary and contributions to the ELCA Pension and Other Benefits Program in a 12-month period in the event that the pastor is physically or mentally disabled - 7.
-Maternity/Paternity or Adoptive leave of \\\\\\ weeks with full salary, housing and benefits (Recommended 6 weeks; 4 weeks minimum)
+Other \$ f.
+Pay the moving expenses to this field of service as follows Ψ 1.
+Tuy the moving expenses to this field of service as follows D. AGRE EMENT 1.
+Vacation time of days per year including Sundays 2.
+Vacation time ofdays per year, includingSundays Paid sabbatical leave of months after each four years of service in the same ministry setting g.
+3. Continuing education time of weeks per year (recommended minimum of two weeks per y accumulated up to three years, as reflected in a continuing-education agreement developed by the congregation council) ear that may be 4.
+Participation in a First-Call Theological Education Program, where applicable 5.
+Ongoing care through a Mutual Ministry Committee 6.
+Up to two months of continued salary and contributions to the ELCA Pension and Other Benefits Program in a 12-month 7 period in the event that the pastor is physically or mentally disabled Maternity/Paternity or Adoptive leave of weeks with full salary housing and benefits (Re commended 6 weeks: 4 weeks minimum)

+Special emphases of the deacon and special encouragement by the congregation: During this time period, the deacon will give special attention to the following: The congregation will encourage and support this deacon's ministry in the following ways: OTHER MATTERS Such as accountabilities, service on synodical or churchwide boards and committees, work in church camp programs, or other such details.
+G. COTERMINOUS CALL Calls of deacons are coterminous with the ending of the call of the senior/lead pastor.
+See attached document on Team Ministry calls for additional details.
+I certify that the necessary approvals of the congregation and congregational counsel have been granted for the provisions set forth above.
+Congregation President Date I certify that I accept the above statement: Deacon